diodechain/website/collab_g5.md

   content: |
     Some things matter more than convenience.
 Safeguarding your family's digital life is worth investing in, every day.

     Your family's conversations and files shouldn't be stored or scanned by outside servers.
-With Diode, everything stays securely within your group.
+With Diode, everything stays securely on your own devices.
 Share photos, coordinate schedules, and exchange private details knowing they never leave your control.

-    Diode's decentralized zero-trust technology locks down access at the source.
+    Diode is a break-through decentralized technology that allows your devices to communicate without servers - your data is locked down at the source.

     No cloud storage, no tracking, no leaks.
   buttons: